Caretaker manager: Permanent appointments

-Notable success
+Notable successes

 In November 2007, Sandy Stewart led St Johnstone to victory in the final of the Scottish Challenge Cup in his only game in charge as caretaker manager.

-In the 2007–08 season, Cevat Güler won Süper Lig as Galatasaray's caretaker manager.
-He was in charge for the last five matches of the season due to Karl Heinz Feldkamp's resignation.

-In the 2007 Hazfi Cup Final, Sepahan's head coach, Luka Bonačić had travelled to his country, Croatia for personal reasons and was unavailable to manage the team in the second leg.
-Mansour Ebrahimzadeh who was assistant to Bonačić served as caretaker manager for that match.
-Sepahan won the match and the title.

 Guus Hiddink was caretaker manager of Chelsea in 2009, leading his team to the UEFA Champions League semi-final, where they shut out FC Barcelona at Camp Nou and tied them back at Stamford Bridge.
-The latter was later said as a very controversial game, particularly in decisions made by the referee Tom Henning Øvrebø.
+The latter was later said to be a very controversial game, particularly in decisions made by the referee Tom Henning Øvrebø.
 Chelsea would be later eliminated on away goals.
 He finished off his tenure with the team as they won the FA Cup.
 The club was reported happy to have Hiddink as manager even on a temporary basis.

 Roberto Di Matteo won the Champions League and FA Cup as caretaker manager of Chelsea in 2012, leading to him being appointed permanent manager on a two-year contract.
 He was sacked a few months into the new season, being replaced by interim manager, Rafael Benítez, who led his team to victory in the Europa League, as well as guiding the team to a third-place finish in the league, thus ensuring direct qualification for next year's Champions League.
 Benítez was not offered a contract as permanent manager, instead being replaced by José Mourinho who went back to Chelsea for a second term.

-In the 2020–21 season, Edin Terzić won DFB-Pokal as Borussia Dortmund's caretaker manager. later he was appointed as permanent manager of Borussia Dortmund in 2022–23 season.
+In September 2016, after Sam Allardyce resigned as England manager after allegations of malpractice, England under-21s manager Gareth Southgate was installed as interim manager for a period of four games.
+Southgate was appointed as England manager permanently at the end of that period, and went on to lead the Three Lions to a 4th place finish at the 2018 World Cup and consecutive runners-up placings at the 2020 and 2024 editions of the European Championships.